AndrewGibbs/HNABEMLAB/README.md

 [2] B. Adcock & D. Huybrechs, <a href="https://arxiv.org/pdf/1802.01950.pdf">Frames and numerical approximation II: generalized sampling</a>

-[3] A. Gibbs & D. Huybrechs, <a href="https://people.cs.kuleuven.be/~andrew.gibbs/AGibbs5.pdf">Frames and numerical approximation II: generalized sampling</a>
+[3] A. Gibbs & D. Huybrechs, <a href="https://people.cs.kuleuven.be/~andrew.gibbs/AGibbs5.pdf">A new toolbox for highly oscillatory and singular integrals</a>